-Because of how I completed the 100 Peak Challenge, I actually summited most the of the peaks twice, once during my first incomplete attempt and again during my successful second attempt.
+Because of how I completed the 100 Peak Challenge, I actually summited most of the peaks twice, once during my first incomplete attempt and again during my successful second attempt.
 Recently, I got to thinking about summiting those peaks I did not summit twice.
 Taking a look at them and I got to thinking, why not?
-While both the Six Pack of Peaks and the Sierra Club 100 will still come first, but when I can’t hike one of those peaks, you just might find revisiting one of my 100 Peak Challenge summits.
+While both the Six Pack of Peaks and the Sierra Club 100 will still come first, when I can’t hike one of those peaks, you just might find revisiting one of my 100 Peak Challenge summits.

 I reached the top of the canyon and found the use trail to the summit.
 There is no benchmark nor a register.
 I snapped a few photos and headed back down.
-From this summit I could see a small crowd milling around the chairs.
-I had no need to take my photo on them, so I opted to jsut end to the end of the trail instead.
+From this summit, I could see a small crowd milling around the chairs.
+I had no need to take my photo on them, so I opted to just end to the end of the trail instead.

 I scrambled up the rocks to enjoy the view of the San Pasqual valley below me.
 Since I wanted to make it home in time for most of the Rosh Hashanah service, so I did not linger.
 I cruised back down the trail and headed home.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.